sreedevivedula/tdd-chef-repo/README.md

 rspec spec ( This command should run the ChefSpec tests successfully )

-* After checking out *stage5-deploy-on-nodes*, upload the cookbook code into chef-repo and deploy it on nodes.
+* After checking out *stage5-deploy-on-nodes*, deploy cookbook on the Chef nodes

+copy the mysql cookbook into your Chef Workstations's and upload to Chef Server add mysql cookbook to the nodes' run-lists run chef-client on the ndoes (chef-client should run successfully)